-A Candy Thermometer can be used to test the temperature of mixtures for candy, jam or jellies or of oil being heated for deep-frying.
-Ranges handled by different brands of Candy Thermometers differ, but they seem to average 100 F to 400 F (37 C to 205 C.)
+A candy thermometer (aka deep fry thermometer) can be used to test the temperature of mixtures for candy, jam or jellies or of oil being heated for deep-frying.
+Ranges handled by different brands of candy thermometers differ, but they seem to average 37 C to 205 C (100 F to 400 F).

 All are usually quite long; some have insulated handles.
 Some have clips that let you clip them onto the side of the pot in such a way that the bottom of the thermometer is in the hot mixture or oil without the thermometer touching the side of the hot pot and distorting the reading.

-High altitude usage: For every 1,000 feet (300 metres) that you are above sea level, subtract 2 degrees F (1 degree C) from the temperatures given in your candy recipe.
+High altitude usage: For every 300 metres (1,000 feet) that you are above sea level, subtract 1 degree C (2 degrees F) from the temperatures given in your candy recipe.